Jared Cook Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Season Stats

 - Cook's stat line reveals 44 catches for 484 yards and four touchdowns.
-He puts up 30.3 yards per game, and has been targeted 76 times.
+He averages 30.3 yards per game, and has been targeted 76 times.

 - So far this season, 12.5% of the 610 passes thrown by his team have gone Cook's way.

-- With 12 targets in the red zone this season, Cook has been on the receiving end of 12.2% of his team's 98 red zone pass attempts.
+- Cook (12 red zone targets) has been the recipient of 12.2% of his team's 98 red zone pass attempts.

-- The Chargers have called a pass in 60.3% of their plays from scrimmage this year while staying on the ground 39.7% of the time.
+- The Chargers have thrown the football in 60.3% of their plays from scrimmage this year while staying on the ground 39.7% of the time.
 This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Raiders.